sean-mcelwain/TripBook/README.md

 <a name='tech'></a>
  ## Technologies Used
-- Node.js, Express.js, GraphQL, MongoDB, Mongoose, JWT Authentication, Firebase, React, HTML, CSS, Heroku, and Clipboard
+- Node.js, Express.js, GraphQL, MongoDB, Mongoose, JWT Authentication, Firebase, React, HTML, CSS, Heroku, and Clipboard.

  <a name='usage'></a>